 For a long time now we have been supporting one of the most important music festivals in Germany, the Heidelberger Frühling.
 The special idea: individual cooperation with outstanding artists who have shaped unique programmes for years, not as travelling stars, as part of the festival family.

 The international event takes place annually in Heidelberg in March and April, with the musical focus on classical concerts by world stars and young artists.
 In addition, an extensive supporting programme includes film screenings, jazz evenings and discussion forums.

 As part of the cooperation, we have published a study on the indirect profitability of the Heidelberg Spring.
 You can request he study "Kulturförderung lohnt sich!" ("Cultural sponsorship pays off!"; only available in German) free of charge.

 Since 2019, GIM has been an official partner of the Enjoy Jazz jazz festival.
 Enjoy Jazz is a "Festival for Jazz and Other" with the aim of exploring the boundaries between jazz and other musical genres such as classical, pop, avant-garde, rock, hip-hop and electro.
 The festival takes place annually on stages in Heidelberg, Mannheim and Ludwigshafen.
 For Enjoy Jazz, the GIM conducts an accompanying study on the festival, thus providing the festival management with relevant results on the visitor structure.

 „Mut zur Wut“

-In addition, GIM takes it for granted that all its business activities are strictly aligned with the ten principles of the UN Global Compact (human rights, labour standards, environmental protection and combating corruption).
+In addition, GIM takes it for granted that all our business activities are strictly aligned with the ten principles of the UN Global Compact (human rights, labor standards, environmental protection and anti-corruption).